 For a full and up-to-date list of publications, please check my Google Scholar page.

-Zhengxiang Wang, Jordan Kodner, Owen Rambow, Preprint 2024
+Zhengxiang Wang, Owen Rambow,

 Learning Transductions and Alignments with RNN Seq2seq models